wurmlab/wurmlab.github.io/_posts/labnews/2018-01-03-Beware_comparing_input_text_and_numbers_in_R.markdown

 ```

 This comes into R as text, not as a number.
 Unless you run `as.numeric()` or `strtoi()` on the input, it will remain text.
-Comparisons are then equivalent to the following.
+Comparisons are then equivalent to the following

 ```R